TheVetDev/win_cli_apps/README.md

 Coming from Linux I do love the command line.
 So I thought I would make a collection of cool command line apps for Windows.

+## MultiMedia
+* [musikcube](https://musikcube.com/) - a fully functional terminal-based music player, library, and streaming audio server that runs natively on Windows, macOS, and Linux.

 ## Text Editors
 * [Micro](https://micro-editor.github.io/) - Similar to nano on nix environments.